 Many borrowers will opt for a 25-year term, but you can choose to take your mortgage over anything from 6 years to 40 years!

 A shorter term means you’ll repay your mortgage sooner and pay less interest.
 However, your monthly repayments will be higher so you’ll need to make sure you can afford them, especially if your mortgage rate was to rise.

 A longer term means your monthly repayment will be lower but the total amount of interest you will repay over the full term will be higher so you will end up paying more overall.

 You also need to be careful that the longer term doesn’t risk your mortgage running into your retirement when your income may fall significantly.

 We will carry out a valuation of the property you wish to purchase to make sure it provides us with adequate security against the mortgage you are applying for.

 We have a set scale of valuation fees available on our website, and in branch.
 Please visit our contact us section to find details of your nearest branch

 Please note: The valuation is for our purposes only and it is not intended to give you an indication of the condition of the house.
-If you need further information about your home, you will need to instruct a surveyor (see below).
+We sometimes use an AVM (Automated Valuation Model) to give us an indication of the estimated value of your property.
+If we us an AVM, you will not receive a copy of a valuation report and we recommend you arrange to have an independent valuation carried out by a qualified surveyor, prior to purchasing a property.
+If you need further information about your home, you will need to instruct a surveyor - see Survey Fees below.

 It’s wise to instruct a qualified Surveyor, who should ideally be registered with the Royal Institute of Chartered Surveyors (RICS) to undertake an independent survey of your home.